General Education

 What is General Education?

 General Education is shared by all degree-seeking students.
-Gen Ed credits (~34-41) account for about 2/3 of the Associate's and 1/3 of the Bachelor's degrees.
-Through core and breadth courses, Gen Ed provides broad exposure to diverse disciplines and is the foundation for developing intellectual tools and responsibility to the self and others.
+Gen Ed credits (27) account for 45% of the Associate's and 23% of the Bachelor's degrees.
+Gen Ed provides broad exposure to diverse disciplines and is the foundation for developing intellectual tools, responsibility to the self and others, and preparing students for academic, civic, and professional success.

 What is the Mission of General Education?